 3) Application process: submit permit application and meet related requirements.

-The average LWH living space is 550ft², with 1 or 1½ stories, 1 or 2 bedrooms, and you might be looking at costs to build upwards of $200,000.
-While the main initiative of the LWH is for the increase in affordable housing supply, the $1,000 to $3,000 rental rate imposed is bound to cause some controversy.
-Taking alternative, similarly priced options and their respective livability characteristics around the city into account, there is a level of appeal that these property types possess, that can satisfy the most fastidious tastes.
+The average LWH living space is 550ft², with 1 or 1½ stories, 1 or 2 bedrooms, and costs between $100,000 to $400,000 to build.
+Taking alternative, similarly priced options and their respective livability characteristics into account, there is a level of appeal that LWHs possess that can satisfy the most fastidious tastes.